 Tip #6: Look for Hard Vitamins

+When traveling, I prefer bringing hard vitamins as much as possible.
+I’m talking about the ones that you can chew to consume.
 The main reason why I prefer those hard vitamins the most is that they are the easiest to bring along.
-If you’re heading out, you can place those vitamins into a small plastic bag and they will likely remain intact.
+If you’re heading out, you can place those vitamins into a small plastic bag, which will likely remain intact.

 Even if the hard vitamins break into smaller pieces, you can still take them.
 Their efficacy won’t be reduced just because they’ve fractured.
-You should bring water along if you’re taking hard vitamins, but you were probably going to do that anyway.
+You should bring water if you’re taking hard vitamins, but you were probably going to do that anyway.

-That said, virtually every commercial flight (except VERY short-haul or teeny-tiny flights) will provide water and your destination likely (hopefully anyway) has water too.
+That said, virtually every commercial flight (except VERY short-haul or teeny-tiny flights) will provide water, and your destination likely (hopefully anyway) has water too.

 See Related: Delta Airlines Review